26 April 2012

 German postcard by Film-Foto-Verlag, no. A 3825/1, 1941-1944.
 Photo: Hämmerer / Wien-Film.

-In the melodrama Mutterliebe/Mother Love (Gustav Ucicky, 1939) she portrayed the daughter of a poor widow (Käthe Dorsch), who offers everything to make her spoiled and difficult children into useful citizens.
+In the melodrama Mutterliebe/Mother Love (Gustav Ucicky, 1939) she portrayed the daughter of a poor widow (Käthe Dorsch), who offers everything to turn her spoiled and difficult children into useful citizens.
+The film was made by the Vienna-based Wien-Film which had been established following the German annexation of Austria the previous year.

 Olly Holzmann